UCC-Library/UCC-Library-DigiPres/README.md

 ## Pre-requisites

-1) Ensure mediainfo and exiftool are installed in your system.
+1) Ensure mediainfo (https://mediaarea.net/en/MediaInfo) and exiftool (https://exiftool.org/) cli software are installed in your system.
 2) Ensure python 3.x is installed in your system.
 3) Once python 3.x is installed, perform installation of pandas and pymediainfo packages.
    Command to install these packages - "pip3 install pandas pymediainfo"